Seth A. Howard: Minimum wage

 During the 2016 legislative session, Howard voted against a bill banning wage discrimination on the basis of gender identity, pointing to existing federal protections against sex-based wage discrimination, including the Equal Pay Act of 1963 and the Lilly Ledbetter Fair Pay Act of 2009.

 Social issues

 In April 2018, after Meagan Simonaire delivered a speech on the House floor to support a bill banning conversion therapy for LGBT teens, Howard was one of four Anne Arundel County delegates to abstain from voting on the bill.

 Taxes

 During the 2021 legislative session, Howard voted against a bill that would allow the Anne Arundel County Council to pass a real estate transfer tax.

+In August 2026, during debate on a proposed constitutional amendment on redistricting, Howard introduced an amendment that would restrict any revenues earned from vehicle taxes or fees to highway construction and maintenance.

 Personal life

 Howard is married and has a child.